microsoft/MIDI/README.md

 ## Releases

-To keep the project agile, we are currently planning to distibute all of the released and signed end-user components through the Microsoft Store on Windows.
+To keep the project agile, we are currently planning to distibute all of the released and signed end-user components, as much as possible, through the Microsoft Store on Windows.
 This may evolve over time as the project stabilizes or as the developer and musician community provide feedback.
+Additionally, some components may need to be distributed through Windows Update.
+TBD as we get into releases.

+**There are no end-user releases yet.
+We expect to start seeing those as we head into 2023.**

+## Client code compatibility

+The APIs will be created as components usable by as many different languages as possible.
+Any language which can talk to WinRT ("modern COM") interfaces will be able to use the API.
+That includes but is not limited to
+C++/WinRT, .NET and others.

+As this approaches maturity, we'll also work with browser teams to enable WebMIDI to use the new APIs.

+## Older APIs

+What happens to the older APIs like WinMM, DirectMusic, WinRT MIDI, and more?
+Our intention is to deprecate those when this API meets the requirements for use and a critical mass of adoption.
+Initially, we didn't want to create yet another API to add to the list, but existing APIs were heavily tied to models which don't move well into MIDI 2.0 and a more open ecosystem of transports.

+Deprecate doesn't mean those APIs go away immediately, but it does tell developers that we have an intention to eventually remove or otherwise stop supporting them.
+An example is DirectMusic.
+That was deprecated many years ago but is still shipped with Windows, but does not receive enhancements or other changes.
+We'll make our intentions clear to developers and encourage them to adopt the new APIs.

 ## Meet the Core Team for 1.0